joanlora/joanlora/README.md

 Hello all!
 Welcome to my page and I hope you are having a wonderful day.
-I am currently graduating in 2024 from Lehman College and I am interning at Obsidian Entertainment!
+I am currently graduating in 2024 from Lehman College with a Bachelor's Degree in Computer Science and I am interning at Obsidian Entertainment!

+My LinkedIn: Linkedin.com/in/joanlora

 Proficient: Azure, Linux, Python
 Learning: Window Server